Momentum & Collisions

 Can you think of two examples?
 Remember that both objects have to be moving and the collision was not intended.

-The answer is yes, because your fingers are moving and the key moves when you strike it.
+The answer is yes, because your fingers are moving and the keys move when you strike them!.

 In any collision, the momentum change of the two objects is equal if they weigh the same and are moving at the same speed towards each other.
 They react in opposite directions.